wavemotion-dave/SpeccySE/readme.md

 file there.
 If properly named, you will see a list of all possible pokes when you select the 'POKE MEMORY' menu option.

+Memory Pokes remain in effect until you reset or reload the game.
+There is no other way to reverse the Memory Poke that has been done.
+If you are using a tape (.TAP or .TZX) you should wait for the game to load before applying the memory poke.
+Use at your own risk (oh... you can't really damage anything but the poke might not work the way you expect if you do it at the wrong time).

 Why? :
 -----------------------
 There was never a need for this emulator to exist.
 ZXDS is the defacto standard of